 Whatever you do, don’t add a capacitor!
 It’s a waste of money.
-You are better off putting your money towards the BIG 3 upgrade to your alternator’s wiring using 0-guage stranded wire.
-This is known to solve most of the headlight flickering problems while still maintaining the fidelity of your audio system.
-If the BIG 3 upgrade doesn’t reduce your headlight flickering issue, then you have saturated the output stage of your alternator.
+You are better off putting your money towards the big 3 upgrade to your alternator’s wiring using 0-guage stranded wire.
+This can frequently solve most of the headlight flickering problems while still maintaining the fidelity of your audio system.
+If the big 3 upgrade doesn’t reduce your headlight flickering issue, then you have saturated the output stage of your alternator.
 An additional battery may slightly help your situation, but it will place added charging stress to your alternator and most likely reduce its life.
-The last resort is to install a high-output alternator of 160+ Amps.
-This will remedy all of your electrical problems, but it will require the BIG 3 wiring upgrade.
+The last resort is to install a high-output alternator of 160+ amps.
+This will remedy all of your electrical problems, but it will require the big 3 wiring upgrade.

-The current produced by the car’s alternator is difficult to get past the capacitor “voltage wall” and onto the amplifiers.
-The pernicious capacitor steals current from the amplifiers and gives it to the accessories (lights, ignition, A/C, defogger, etc).
-It acts like a fluctuating “voltage wall” that prevents a portion of the alternator’s otherwise available current from ever reaching the amplifiers.
-A capacitor does not produce any additional current in the system; it just redistributes current in a way that is detrimental to the audio fidelity of your system.
+The current produced by the car’s alternator is difficult to get past the capacitor and onto the amplifiers.
+The pernicious capacitor steals current from the amplifiers and gives it to the accessories (such as lights, ignition, A/C, and defogger).
+It acts like a fluctuating “voltage wall” that prevents a portion of the alternator’s available current from ever reaching the amplifiers.
+A capacitor does not produce any additional current in the system.
+It just redistributes current in a way that is detrimental to the audio fidelity of your system.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.